 Amongst all the items you’ll need, the venue is the biggest single purchase – usually around 35% of the total budget.
 The venue is also usually the first thing you book as everything else anchors around it – the date, where the sangeet/garba/maya/dholki and other pre-wedding day celebrations will be held, where guests will stay.
 Your vendors will want to know what venue and the date to determine whether they’re available for your wedding.
 You get the point – the venue is important.

 Once you find your venue, there are loads of ways to decorate and create an experience, whether the venue is a ballroom, an open field, or a Pavilion.
 Below we’ve detailed some of the things to consider

 - Round vs. Rectangular tables.
 At most Indian wedding receptions, we see guests seated at round tables.
 It’s increasingly popular to have your family and wedding party stand out, by seating them at rectangular (aka King’s) tables, as you see in the photos below.
 In the photo with the white dance floor, this couple selected a venue that already has built in lighting.
 FYI, you’re more likely to find built in lighting at banquet halls and theater venues vs. hotels and resorts.
 Both types of venues are great options for Indian and all South Asian weddings – you just have to decide what will work for you.
-Here’s a link to our compare and contrast guide on types of Indian wedding venues.

 - Where do you place the cake, DJ booth, head table, dance floor, bars, dessert bar?